 1. Traditional 401(k)

-This is the most common retirement plan option – popular with both employers and employees.
-There are a wide number of plan providers to choose from, including some that specialize in small businesses.
+A 401(k) is the most common retirement plan option – popular with employers and employees alike.
+There are many plan providers to choose from, including some that specialize in small businesses.

 What to know about this plan:

-- Employee participation is optional and employer matching/contributions also optional.
+- Employee participation is optional, and employer matching/contributions are also optional.

-- There is usually a cost per employee, setup fees, and monthly fees for the employer.
+- There is usually a cost per employee, setup, and monthly employer fees.

-- There are contribution limits for these plans, both on the employee side and the employer side.
+- There are contribution limits for these plans, both on the employee and employer sides.
 The limits can change from year to year.

 - You must undergo nondiscrimination testing and meet 401(k) compliance standards.

-Choose this option if: you are an established small business that anticipates future growth.
+Choose this option if you are an established small business anticipating future growth.

-A 401(k) can be a bit costly to set up, but it is very appealing for employees.
-The flexibility offered in terms of contribution and matching make it easy to customize to your businesses needs.
-However, this plan is not ideal for new businesses or businesses where revenue fluctuates highly from year to year.
+Although a 401(k) can be expensive to set up, it is very appealing for employees.
+The flexibility offered in contribution and matching makes it easy to customize to your business needs.
+However, this plan is not ideal for new businesses or businesses where revenue fluctuates significantly yearly.

 2. SIMPLE IRA

 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is a popular retirement plan option for small businesses.
-It gives employees the option to contribute more toward their retirement vs creating an individual IRA account, but it’s typically lower cost to employers than a 401(k).
+It allows employees to contribute more toward their retirement than creating an individual IRA account, but it’s typically lower cost to employers than a 401(k).

 What to know about this plan:

-- Employers must contribute to this plan, but the requirements are very low (typically 2-3% matching).
+- Employers must contribute to this plan, but the requirements are minimal (typically 2-3% matching).

-- The setup fees for this type of plan are a lot lower (or can be avoided altogether).
+- The setup fees for this plan are much lower (or can be avoided altogether).
 Providers may charge a monthly fee for maintenance.

-- There are contribution limits for these plans, both on the employee side and the employer side.
+- There are contribution limits for these plans, both on the employee and employer sides.
 The limits can change from year to year.
 For employers, these are also much, much lower than typical 401(k) contribution limits.
 However, they are higher for employees.

 - Employees contribute to the account through elective deferrals.

 A SIMPLE IRA allows employees to contribute more money toward their accounts with less expense to the employer than a traditional 401(k).
-This option is still appealing to employees.
-For businesses who want to offer a retirement plan but aren’t quite ready for the cost of a 401(k) OR whose employees want to contribute more money toward their retirement, this is an attractive option.
+This option is still appealing to employees and is attractive for businesses who want to offer a retirement plan but aren’t quite ready for the cost of a 401(k) OR whose employees want to contribute more money toward their retirement.

 3. SEP IRA

-A Simplified Employee Pension, or SEP IRA, is the most inexpensive retirement plan option for employers.
-It does not allow employees to contribute, but it still offers some retirement funding.
+A Simplified Employee Pension, or SEP IRA, is employers' most inexpensive retirement plan option.
+It does not allow employees to contribute but still offers some retirement funding.

 What to know about this plan:

-- Typically no setup fees and a low monthly fee for maintenance from providers.
+- Typically, there are no setup fees and a low monthly fee for maintenance from providers.

 - Only employers can contribute to accounts.